Writer, Journalist, Educator

 “[Anderson] profiles residents of Lewiston, Maine, in this detailed, sensitive portrait of the city’s revitalization.
 [Home Now] expertly captures the multilayered dynamics between Lewiston natives and African immigrants….
 The result is a vivid and finely tuned portrait of immigration in America.”

-Anderson's fiction has appeared in The Iowa Review, North American Review, Pangyrus, Hayden's Ferry, Indiana Review, Tupelo Quarterly, The Masters Review and elsewhere.
-Prizes include the New Millennium Award and the Crazyhorse Fiction Prize.
+Anderson's fiction has appeared or is forthcoming in The Iowa Review, Narrative Magazine, North American Review, Pangyrus, Hayden's Ferry, Indiana Review, Tupelo Quarterly, The Masters Review and elsewhere.
+Prizes include the 2022 Winning Writers Tom Howard Prize for Fiction, the New Millennium Award, and the Crazyhorse Fiction Prize.

 She holds a B.A. in mathematics from Cornell University and an M.S. in journalism from Boston University.
 Features and op-eds have appeared in Boston Magazine, CNN, The Christian Science Monitor, HuffPost, The Miami Herald, Forbes, Fourth Genre and others.
 Essays have twice been shortlisted in Best American Essays.

-She regularly offers workshops online and in-person around the nation.
-Fellowships/scholarships from Hedgebrook, the Bread Loaf Writers' Conference, ZYZZYVA, and the AWP/Prague Summer Seminars have supported her work.
+Anderson regularly offers workshops online and in-person throughout the U.S. Fellowships/scholarships from Hedgebrook, the Bread Loaf Writers' Conference, ZYZZYVA, and the AWP/Prague Summer Seminars have supported her work.

 She grew up in western Maine in the foothills of the White Mountains.
 Currently she lives in Maine and Boston, and teaches writing at Boston University.
-She loves ocean swimming, reading, playing the tin whistle, time with family, and bridges of all kinds.
+She loves ocean swimming, reading, scotch, and the tin whistle.

 "Man and Sky in Daytime" Pangyrus